vishnukumarkvs/openai-chat-bookstore/README.md

 - **Privacy and Data Protection:** When deploying the chatbot on a live website, consider privacy and data protection regulations.
 Ensure that any user data collected or processed by the chatbot is handled securely and in compliance with applicable laws and regulations.

 ## Acknowledgements

-This project was built using OpenAI's powerful

-language model and Next.js framework.
+This project is built taking reference from Josh Tried Coding YT Channel - https://youtu.be/KiWClrSVgfU This project was built using OpenAI's powerful language model and Next.js framework.
 Special thanks to the respective teams for their contributions.